mapstruct/mapstruct/readme.md

 MapStruct is a Java [annotation processor](http://docs.oracle.com/javase/6/docs/technotes/guides/apt/index.html) for the generation of type-safe bean mapping classes.

-All you have to do is to define a mapper interfaces, annotate it with the `@Mapper` annotation and add the required mapping methods.
-During compilation, MapStruct will generate an implementation for the mapper interface.
-This implementation uses plain Java method invocations, i.e. no reflection or similar.
+All you have to do is to define a mapper interface which declares any required mapping methods.
+During compilation, MapStruct will generate an implementation of this interface.
+This implementation uses plain Java method invocations for mapping between source and target objects, i.e. no reflection or similar.

+Compared to writing mapping code from hand, MapStruct saves time by generating code which is tedious and error-prone to write.
+Following a convention over configuration approach, MapStruct uses sensible defaults but steps out of your way when it comes to configuring or implementing special behavior.

+Compared to dynamic mapping frameworks, MapStruct offers the following advantages:

+* Fast execution by using plain method invocations instead of reflection
+* Compile-time type safety: Only objects and attributes mapping to each other can be mapped, no accidental mapping of an order entity into a customer DTO etc.
+* Clear error-reports at build time, if entities or attributes can't be mapped

 # Hello World

 The following shows a simple example for using MapStruct.
-First, let's define an object (e.g. a JPA entity) and an accompanying data transfer object (DTO):
+Let's assume there is class representing cars (e.g. a JPA entity) and an accompanying data transfer object (DTO):

 ```java
 public class Car {